andrew/ultimate-awesome/README.md

 - [awesome-inferno](https://github.com/henesy/awesome-inferno) - A curated list of awesome Inferno documents, libraries, and software.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-hk-open-source](https://github.com/hkgos/awesome-hk-open-source) - 收集香港開發者的Open Source.
-- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-webots](https://github.com/lukicdarkoo/awesome-webots) - Awesome Webots.
 - [awesome_style_transfer](https://github.com/neuralchen/awesome_style_transfer) - The style transfer paper collection in International CV conference.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.